luisfontes19/dnd-character-sheet/README.md

 # DHD Sheet Component

-Simple React DND Character Sheet Component
+Simple React DND Character Sheet Component (uses materialui)

 You can use the default browser's print option to generate a sheet PDF.

+## Online Demo

+You can find an online demo of the component [here](https://luisfontes19.github.io/dnd-sheet/)

 ## Examples